GoogleCloudPlatform/django-demo-app-unicodex/docs/30-setup-bucket.md

 *In this section we will be creating a place to store our media assets.*

-Compared to the complexity of the [last section](20-setup-sql.md) section, this part is fairly painless. 😂

 ---

 We need to create a new bucket to store our media assets (django admin assets, design images, etc).